RazeBerry/TikTokDownloader/README.md

 ## Known Issues and Limitations

-- The artificial scrolling feature is bugged and is known to only have very limited scrolling abilities and therefore can't collect all the urls from a user.
-- The script is painfully slow as it is single-threaded.
+- The script is painfully slow as it is single-threaded among many other things and underoptimized.
+There are no motivations to optimize them as we may see ratelimits.
 - It is a known error some videos may have 0kb file size.
+I don't know the cause of it.
 - The script may fail to download a video if a timeout error occurs or if Snaptik.app fails to start the download.
 In such cases, the script will skip the current video and proceed to the next one.
+- The sceipt will sometimes repeat downloading tiktok videos posted as images but it won't be stuck in a loop.
 - The script assumes that Firefox's default download directory is used.
 If your downloads directory is different, you need to update the `download_dir` variable in the script.

 ## Disclaimer